So this is what happens when a Koopa Troopa is worthy of picking up Mjolnir!

 of Tetris has different shapes and different gravity, you know?

-There was a Hammer Brother in the SH Figuarts line (in Diorama Playset E, specifically), but now there's one available at mass retail, thanks to Jakks' World of Nintendo line.
+There was a Hammer Brother in the Figuarts line (specifically, in Diorama Playset E), but now there's one available at mass retail, thanks to Jakks' World of Nintendo line.
 As with previous figures, like Wario and Waluigi or the Bowser family, the figure's size and sculpt are just right for integrating with the imported figures.
-The Hammer Bros. were bipedal even back when the normal Koopas were walking around on all fours, so this one stands approximately 3¾" tall, depending on the pose.
+The Hammer Bros. were bipedal even back when the normal Koopas were walking on all fours, so this one stands approximately 3¾" tall, depending on the pose.

 The lines on the Hammer Brother's belly are sculpted in lightly,

 and the gaps between his scutes are filled in with white.
 This figure represents the modern rendering of the character, so he's wearing chunky green boots with yellow soles.
 And because standing inside a waterfall made of hammers could be dangerous, he's wearing a helmet that straps under his chin and matches the style of his shell.
 Also, different from the other troops, he's got an actual beak, not just a big nose.